chinapedia/wikipedia.abstract.en/Page/Fruit.md

 The pome fruits of the family Rosaceae, (including apples, pears, rosehips, and saskatoon berry) are a syncarpous fleshy fruit, a simple fruit, developing from a half-inferior ovary.[20]

 Schizocarp fruits form from a syncarpous ovary and do not really dehisce, but rather split into segments with one or more seeds; they include a number of different forms from a wide range of families.[21]
-Carrot seed is an example.
-Lilyfruit.jpg'' unripe capsule fruit]]
+Carrot seed is an example. '' unripe capsule fruit]]

 Aggregate fruit

-Longitudinal_section_of_raspberry_flower.gif]] Aggregate fruits form from single flowers that have multiple carpels which are not joined together, i.e. each pistil contains one carpel.
+]] Aggregate fruits form from single flowers that have multiple carpels which are not joined together, i.e. each pistil contains one carpel.
 Each pistil forms a fruitlet, and collectively the fruitlets are called an etaerio.
 Four types of aggregate fruits include etaerios of achenes, follicles, drupelets, and berries.
 Ranunculaceae species, including _Clematis_ and _Ranunculus_ have an etaerio of achenes, _Calotropis_ has an etaerio of follicles, and _Rubus_ species like raspberry, have an etaerio of drupelets. _Annona_ have an etaerio of berries.[22][23]

 The raspberry, whose pistils are termed _drupelets_ because each is like a small drupe attached to the receptacle.
 In some bramble fruits (such as blackberry) the receptacle is elongated and part of the ripe fruit, making the blackberry an _aggregate-accessory_ fruit.[24]
 The strawberry is also an aggregate-accessory fruit, only one in which the seeds are contained in achenes.[25]
 In all these examples, the fruit develops from a single flower with numerous pistils.